Vascular Malformation Imaging

 Arteriovenous malformations affect arteries and may cause pain, stress on the heart and bleeding.
 In addition, specific symptoms can be related to the organ involved.

 Pulmonary arteriovenous malformations are AVMs in the lungs.
 These permit the escape of blood from one side of the heart system to the other without picking up oxygen from the lungs or trapping of possible clots or bacteria in the smaller normal lung circulatory system.
-This can result in the risks of stroke or brain abscess (from clots or bacteria escaping through the lungs and lodging in brain vessels), fatigue and shortness of breath and sometimes the coughing up of blood or blood in the chest.
+This can result in stroke or brain abscess (from clots or bacteria escaping through the lungs and lodging in brain vessels), fatigue and shortness of breath and sometimes the coughing up of blood or blood in the chest.

 Who is a candidate for vascular malformation diagnosis and treatment?